apichlkostner/CarND-Extended-Kalman-Filter/README.md

 ![Result with both radar and lidar](readme_files/result_radar_lidar.png)

-With radar only the position is not very exact:
+With only radar the position is not very exact:

 ![Result with radar only](readme_files/result_radar_only.png)

-With lidar only the velocity is not very exact:
+With only lidar the velocity is not very exact.
+And since the velocity is not initialized by the radar measurement the position is also not good averaged over the complete trajectory.
+If the radar measurements are only used to initialize the velocity the averaged result is much better (X: 0.22, Y: 0.15, VX: 2.1, VY: 1.3)

 ![Result with lidar only](readme_files/result_lidar_only.png)